If You Were a Woman (And I Was a Man): Critical reception

 The album Secret Dreams and Forbidden Fire received generally positive reviews from music critics.
 People magazine described the album as "bombastic", and that "most of the time the bombast is kept within tolerable limits."
-Allmusic retrospectively complimented "If You Were a Woman (And I Was a Man)", though described the whole album as a substandard to Faster Than the Speed of Night for lacking "a cranium-blasting "Faster Than the Speed of Night" or chart-busting "Total Eclipse of the Heart"."

-The song was described as a "typical Bonnie Tyler ballad" by Paul Speelman of The Age.
-He said that the song has "a good, solid arrangement."
+AllMusic retrospectively complimented "If You Were a Woman (And I Was a Man)", though described the whole album as a substandard to Faster Than the Speed of Night for lacking "a cranium-blasting "Faster Than the Speed of Night" or chart-busting "Total Eclipse of the Heart"."
+Jerry Smith of the Music Week magazine considered the track a Tyler "typical number" with a "ponderous title", describing it as "a sanitised American rock single that is made for the radio".
+The song was similarly described as a "typical Bonnie Tyler ballad" by Paul Speelman of The Age, who added that the song has "a good, solid arrangement".
+Betty Page of Record Mirror presented it as a "point-by-numbers tune which goes well over the top of the end.
+Oddly enough, it sounds curiously similar to an early Spandau Ballet number".

 Commercial performance

 Upon its release, "If You Were a Woman (And I Was a Man)" debuted at number 42 in France, rising to number 6 two months later.
-It was certified Silver by the SNEP with sales of over 200,000 copies in France.
+It was certified Silver by the SNEP with sales of over 250,000 copies in France.

 Elsewhere in continental Europe, "If You Were a Woman (And I Was a Man)" was a hit in Finland, Switzerland and West Germany, where it peaked at number 11, 16 and 36 respectively, the single stayed in the European Hot 100 Singles for 22 weeks.
-The song failed to significantly impact the UK charts, however, spending three weeks in the chart, peaking at number 78.
+The song failed to significantly impact the UK singles chart, however, spending three weeks in the chart, peaking at number 78.
 Across the Atlantic, the song peaked at number 77 on the Billboard Hot 100 and number 87 on the Canadian RPM Top Singles chart.